tardate/LittleArduinoProjects/README.md

-# 190 Little Arduino Projects
+# 191 Little Arduino Projects
-> Latest addition:sparkles: [MultiSlaveSPI](./playground/MultiSlaveSPI) - using SPI to control multiple devices that support an SPIish interface
+> Latest addition:sparkles: [LowVoltageGlowingLEDs](./Electronics101/LowVoltageGlowingLEDs) - dual-LED "glowing" oscillator from a 1.5V supply

 Just my collection of electronics projects, many involving an Arduino in one way or another.